Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra

 \subsection{Setup}

-We consider a linear regression model \eqref{eqn-model} that generates independent and identically distributed samples $\mD = \{(y_i, \bm{x}_i)\}_{i=1}^n$, and we perform predictions based on the samples in a Bayesian manner.
+We consider a linear regression model~\eqref{eqn-model} that generates independent and identically distributed samples $\mD = \{(y_i, \bm{x}_i)\}_{i=1}^n$, and we perform predictions based on the samples in a Bayesian manner.
 Suppose that $\bm{x}_i$ is a $p$-dimensional random vector with a non-atomic distribution and that both $\bm{x}_i$ and $y_i$ have zero mean.
-Let $\Sigma := \mathbb{E}_{\bm{x}_i}[\bm{x}_i\bm{x}_i^{\top}]$ be the expected covariance matrix of the covariate $\bm{x}_i$.
+Let $\Sigma := \Ep[\bm{x}_i\bm{x}_i^{\top}]$ be the expected covariance matrix of the covariate $\bm{x}_i$.
 We adopt a setting where the dimension $p$ increases and the covariance matrix $\Sigma$ changes as the sample size $n$ increases.

-We measure the distance of a parameter $\bm{\theta}$ from the true parameter $\bm{\theta}^*$ based on the norm $\|\cdot\|_\Sigma$ weighted by the covariance matrix $\Sigma$.
-Assessing the norm has several advantages.
-First, it is consistent with the predictive risk, that is, we have
+We measure the distance of a parameter vector $\bm{\theta}$ from the true parameter $\bm{\theta}^*$ based on the norm $\|\cdot\|_\Sigma$ weighted by the covariance matrix $\Sigma$.
+Assessing this norm has several advantages: it is consistent with the predictive risk, that is, we have

 where $\bm{x}$ in the expectation follows the marginal distribution of $\bm{x}_i$ in the regression model \eqref{eqn-model}.
-Second, the norm does not need scaling by $p^{-1/2}$ (i.e., scaling used in \cite{mei2022generalization}), even in situations where the dimension $p$ diverges to infinity, because an eigenvalue decay of $\Sigma$ works in place of scaling.

 We consider the spectral decomposition of $\Sigma$ as follows: